bajor/ai-tools-i-use-presentation/slides.md

 - rewrite to be more clear

-# Short presentation about how I use AI tools as of Jul 2025 with humble-bragging about my personal projects so you can see real-world use-cases.
+# Short presentation about how I use AI tools as of July 2025 with humble-bragging about my personal projects so you can see real-world use-cases.

 ---